-- 1 NEW SECTION.
+- the effectiveness of its efforts to enforce this chapter, and any recommendations for changes to such provisions. - 3 (2) The attorney general shall submit the report to the governor 4 and the appropriate committees of the legislature by July 1, 2022. - NEW SECTION.
 Sec.
-18. FACIAL RECOGNITION.
-(1) Processors that provide facial recognition services 2 must make available 3 application programming interface or other technical capability, chosen by the processor, to enable controllers or third parties to 4 conduct legitimate, independent, and reasonable tests of those facial 5 6 recognition services for accuracy and unfair performance differences across distinct subpopulations.
-Such subpopulations may be defined by 7 race, skin tone, ethnicity, gender, age, disability status, or other 8 protected characteristic that is objectively determinable or self-9 identified by the individuals portrayed in the testing dataset.
-If 10 11 the results of that independent testing identify material unfair 12 performance differences across subpopulations and those results are disclosed directly to the processor, who, acting reasonably, 13 determines that the methodology and results of that testing are 14 valid, then the processor must develop and implement a plan to 15 16 address the identified performance differences.
-Nothing in this 17 subsection prevents a processor from prohibiting the use of the 18 processor's facial recognition service by a competitor for 19 competitive purposes. - (2) Processors that provide facial recognition services must provide documentation that includes general information that:
+16. JOINT RESEARCH INITIATIVES.
+The governor 5 may enter into agreements with the governments of the Canadian 6 province of British Columbia and the states of California and Oregon 7 for the purpose of sharing personal data or personal information by 8 public bodies across national and state borders 9 10 collaboration for joint data-driven research initiatives.
+Such 11 agreements must provide reciprocal protections that the respective governments agree appropriately safeguard the data.
+12 - 13 NEW SECTION.
+Sec.
+17. FACIAL RECOGNITION.
+(1) Processors that 14 provide facial recognition services must make available 15 application programming interface or other technical capability, 16 chosen by the processor, to enable controllers or third parties to conduct legitimate, independent, and reasonable tests of those facial 17 recognition services for accuracy and unfair performance differences 18 19 across distinct subpopulations.
+Such subpopulations are defined by 20 visually detectable characteristics, such as (a) race, skin tone, 21 ethnicity, gender, age, or disability status, or (b) other protected characteristics that are objectively determinable or self-identified 22 23 by the individuals portrayed in the testing dataset.
+If the results of that independent testing identify material unfair performance 24 differences across subpopulations and the methodology, data, and 25 26 results are disclosed in a manner that allow full reproduction of the 27 testing directly to the processor, who, acting reasonably, determines that the methodology and results of that testing are valid, then the 28 29 processor must develop and implement a plan to mitigate the 30 identified performance differences.
+Nothing in this subsection prevents a processor from prohibiting the use of the processor's 31 facial recognition service by a competitor for competitive purposes.
+32 - (2) Processors that provide facial recognition services must provide documentation that includes general information that: - 35 (a) Explains the capabilities and limitations of the services in 36 plain language; and - 37 (b) Enables testing of the services in accordance with this 38 section.